 How are the colleges paid?

-Educational Grants are paid directly to the college, university, trade or technical school.
+Educational Grants are paid directly to the college or university.
 The Foundation pays for tuition, fees and on campus housing.
 Books are paid if they are billed through the university.

-Each new grantee must provide the Foundation satisfactory evidence of enrollment at a college, university, trade or technical school no later than December 1, 2017.
-The Foundation then issues letters to the college, university, trade or technical school listing the Foundation grantees and grant amounts for the upcoming academic year.
-The college, university, trade or technical school then invoices the Foundation for each semester/quarter for each grantee.
-The Foundation pays only invoices submitted from colleges, universities, trade or technical schools.
+Each new grantee must provide the Foundation Trustees satisfactory evidence of enrollment at a college or university no later than September 1, 2018.
+The Foundation then issues letters to the college or university listing the Foundation grantees and grant amounts for the upcoming academic year.
+The college or university then invoices the Foundation for each semester/quarter for each grantee.
+The Foundation pays only invoices submitted from colleges or universities.
 Invoices submitted by grantees will not be considered.